 On December 8, 2015, we received a notice from United Therapeutics Corporation, or United, terminating our exclusive license agreement with United, or the United Agreement, effective immediately.
-Pursuant to the United Agreement termination clause, we will regain full rights to PLX in the field of PAH, as well as all clinical data and regulatory submissions.
+Pursuant to the United Agreement termination clause, we regained full rights to PLX in the field of PAH, as well as all clinical data and regulatory submissions.
 In the coming months we will analyze the clinical data and decide how to move forward with the clinical development of the program including seeking other licensing partners.
 The FDA cleared our Investigational New Drug application to begin a Phase I trial of PLX-R18 cells to treat incomplete hematopoietic recovery following HCT.
-We plan to initiate the clinical trial in the United States in the first half of calendar year 2016.
-We plan to continue working in partnership with the National Institutes of Health in developing PLX-R18 as a potential treatment for Acute Radiation Syndrome, or ARS.
-In the upcoming months, we plan to make progress towards a pivotal study based on FDA guidance in order to approve PLX-R18 for use in ARS under the Animal Rule regulatory pathway, which does not require human efficacy trials.
-We also signed a Memorandum of Understanding for a collaboration with Fukushima Medical University, Fukushima Global Medical Science Center.
-The purpose of the collaboration is to develop our PLX-R18 cells for the treatment of ARS, and for morbidities following radiotherapy in cancer patients.
+We plan to initiate the clinical trial in the United States in the next few months.